Are your Client Lifecycle Management (CLM) processes playing in sync?

 There are few sweeter sounds than an orchestra playing harmoniously and in perfect time.

 When each section works hard independently, and then comes together as a team, it creates a magical musical experience for the audience.
-And whether they are playing classical music or putting an alternative twist on jazz, retro or pop, as long as the strings, brass, woodwind and percussion sections do their bit individually – and come together as a unified whole – the results will be remarkable.
+And whether they are playing classical music or putting an alternative twist on jazz, retro, or pop, as long as the strings, brass, woodwind, and percussion sections do their bit individually – and come together as a unified whole – the results will be remarkable.

 This is a rare event when an orchestra has no conductor.
 Without a conductor, whose job it is to ensure that the whole is greater than the sum of the parts, timing can be an issue.
 The experience can become uncoordinated and shambolic, from start to finish, despite each section believing that they are doing the right thing at the right time.